rolk/rolk.github.io/_posts/2018-10-25-setuptools.md

 system version of with apt.
 Sometimes, when you are in setup.py scripts, you'll see the old version; otherwise you'll not.

+If you don't want to tamper with your system, or you don't have administrative rights, then you can simply issue these commands in your virtualenv:

+{% highlight sh %}
+cd env/share/python-wheels
+rm -f setuptools-*.whl
+rm -f pkg_resources-*.whl
+python3 -m pip download setuptools cd -
+{% endhighlight %}

+assuming that your virtualenv is installed in the local subdirectory env/.

-Fixing this is not just a matter of diverting away the obsolete wheels, but is rather a bit convoluted, because venv, the package that sets up virtualenv, calls a script named ensurepip to "install" pip in your virtualenv, and this also runs in isolated mode.
+Fixing this at the system level, however, is not just a matter of diverting away the obsolete wheels, but is rather a bit convoluted, because venv, the package that sets up virtualenv, calls a script named ensurepip to "install" pip in your virtualenv, and this also runs in isolated mode.
 This script, amongst many other things, copy the wheels from /usr/share/python-wheel into a a sub-directory share/python-wheels in your virtualenv directory, and it is a bit picky about how the source directory looks like.
 There should for instance only be one version of each wheel, and it has a predefined list of wheels that it looks for.
 If there is any errors, the exceptions that are raised are typically squashed and only a generic message about ensurepip is shown.
 (You can debug by running the command that it list as failed, though).

 Furthermore, the pkg_resources wheel that is present does not really exist as its own package.
 The files inside that wheel is usually